 Keeping a “gratitude journal” is a simple process.
-Gratitude doesn't have to be saved for the big things in life.
+Gratitude isn't only for the big things in life.
 The habit of being grateful starts with appreciating every good thing in life and recognizing that there's nothing too small for you to be thankful for.

 Every day you should pick three to five things that you're thankful for and write them down in a notebook or journal.
 So let's say you had a rough day at work.
 Focus on coming home to your family or your pet or simply that you're just grateful for being alive.

-Appreciating your life just before going to bed will not only give you a peaceful night's sleep, but will also give you good reason to wake up with confidence; ready for the new challenges of the day!
+Appreciating your life just before going to bed will not only give you a peaceful night's sleep but will also give you good reason to wake up with confidence and ready for the new challenges of the day!